orlmlds/now-serving-text-classifications/README.md

     pip install -r requirements.txt

 Use the embeddings library to download the embeddings. **NOTE:** This command downloads a large file ~2GB and may take a while to complete.
+If the command does not begin a download, the file already exists.

-    python create_embeddings.py
+    python NowServing/scripts/create_embeddings.py

 ### Downloads
 Download the Consumer Complaint Database (589.4 MB) file from [here](https://catalog.data.gov/dataset/consumer-complaint-database).
 This will be used in the bag of words classifier.

 ## Run

+WIP